abdo0/mikrotik_command_exe/README.md

 # mikrotik_command_exe
-A simplify command script to execute Mikrotik command through SSH in Linux terminal by passing arguments to it.
+A simplify command script to execute Mikrotik router command through SSH in Linux terminal by passing arguments to it.

 First, you need to install ``sshpass`` in your environment.